 MEET OUR STAFF

 Michael Buckstein is an educator and performer based in Pittsburgh, Pennsylvania.
 He is a graduate of the University of Pittsburgh, at which he earned a Bachelor of Arts Degree in Music and a Bachelors of Science Degree in Psychology.
 Michael is also a graduate of the Indiana University of Pennsylvania (IUP), at which he earned a Bachelors of Science in Education Degree in Music Education.
 His primary teachers include Karl Priore (Pitt) and Dr. Kevin Eisensmith (IUP).
 Michael has a wealth of experience in the brass idiom, and has performed with various brass groups, including the Allegheny Brass Band, the IUP Legacy Brass Quintet, and the Plum Brass Quintet.
-He also maintains a private lesson studio where he gives lessons on trumpet and horn.
-For the past 3 years, Michael has worked as Assistant Band Director at Plum High School, where he works with the marching band and coaches chamber music ensembles.
+He maintains a private lesson studio where he gives lessons on trumpet and horn, in addition to coaching a student brass quintet.
+For the past 4 years, Michael has worked as Assistant Band Director at Plum High School, where he works with the marching band and coaches chamber music ensembles.
 For a complete bio, click here.

 Tori Cotter is in her second year of being an assistant director of Brass Camp.
 She began her Brass Camp career as a student in the very first Brass Camp, which was held back in 2012.
 Tori graduated from Indiana University of Pennsylvania in 2018 with her Bachelor’s degree in music education, trumpet concentration.
 During her time at IUP she participated in many ensembles including Symphony Band, Wind Ensemble, and Jazz Ensemble where she held principal chairs during her sophomore, junior, and senior years.
 She has performed internationally in selective trumpet ensembles in 2016 & 2017.
 Tori now teaches elementary band and orchestra in the Ringgold school district, performs in the Perfect Fifth Brass Quintet, and teaches lessons within her private studio.